verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] I miss who I was 5 seconds ago.
 - [ ] I am my own fire.
 And trust me, nothing I lost kept me warm.
 - [ ] When a man is in pain, he can't think straight, he only asks for more.
 And gets it.
+- [ ] The old machine has risen from the grave.